namtonthat/namtonthat.github.io/content/posts/build-static-website-hugo-10-minutes.md

 Discover how to showcase your work using Hugo, a powerful tool that integrates `markdown` files with a CI/CD pipeline, minimizing the time needed to build a professional-looking website.

-# 🎯 Project Objectives
+## 🎯 Project Objectives
-1. Learn how to build a Hugo website in under eight steps.
+1. Learn how to build a Hugo website in under five steps.
 2. Understand the process of setting up a CI/CD pipeline in just another two minutes.

-# Necessary Tools
+## Necessary Tools
 - `homebrew`; installation instructions can be found [here](https://brew.sh/).
 - A Hugo theme; you can choose from a wide variety [here](https://themes.gohugo.io/).
-For this tutorial, we'll use the `PaperMod` theme from [adityatelange](git@github.com:adityatelange/hugo-PaperMod.git), which embodies simplicity and minimalism.
+For this tutorial, we'll use the `paper` theme from [nanxiaobei](git@github.com:nanxiaobei/hugo-paper.git), which embodies simplicity and minimalism.

-# 🏗️ Basic Hugo Setup Procedure
+## 🏗️ Basic Hugo Setup Procedure
 1. Install `hugo`.

 ```bash